 Meet Our Team

-Lucy Wallace, Co-Founder
+Lucy Wallace, MA, Co-Founder

 In 2007, Lucy Wallace, MA started teaching dance at Alchemy of Movement (AOM) in Boulder, CO.
 In 2010, she bought AOM, after receiving her master’s degree in Psychology.
 Her psychology background led to the birth of Dance To Be Free due to the therapeutic and cathartic quality of her teaching style.